barbazul/1kfa/mod_guide_player.md

 ### Mundane Items: Armor, weapons, etc

-There are mundane items in 1kFA, as well as magical ones.
-1kFA has rules for weapons, shields, and armour.
+There are mundane items in A Thousand Faces of Adventure, as well as magical ones.
+This text includes rules for weapons, shields, and armour.
 But characters may have other items as well.
 Those other items may just be decorative or they may have narrative value (carrying around a small barrel of brandy may earn you a welcome from the thirsty dwarves you meet).

 <!--
 You can even create rules of your own for certain classes of item.